ConnorCritchley/Docu-Web-Proj/Writing-project-2.md

 7. Download the games you wish to emulate.
 One such site to find them is [here](https://www.emuparadise.me/Sega_Dreamcast_ISOs/1).
 The file types that should be downloaded are CDIs.

-It is recommended that you make a separate folder to store these CDIs in the same directory as the main nullDC folder.
+      - It is recommended that you make a separate folder to store these CDIs in the same directory as the main nullDC folder, but not inside the nullDC folder itself.

 8. Boot up a game.